tbreuss/zack/website/routes/doc.md

 The page title is determined by the H1-H3 headings in the HTML content.
 The layout is applied and output together with the page title and the HTML content.

-#### JSON Route Handler

-File extension: json \
-Response content-type: application/json

-The content of the JSON file is read and output.

 #### Markdown Route Handler

 File extensions: markdown, md \